 The Company requires a "social licence" to operate sustainably in the mining industry and so the Board makes careful consideration of any potential impacts of its activities on the local community and the environment.
 The Board strives to maintain good relations with the local communities in which it operates and with local businesses.
 The executive directors and/or local partners meet with regulators and community representatives when promulgating the Company's plans for exploration and development and take their comments into consideration wherever possible.
-Further discussion of these activities can be found in the Environmental, Social and Governance ("ESG") Policy, starting on page 21, and in the Corporate Governance Statement (Principle 3) on page 22.
+Further discussion of these activities can be found in the Environmental, Social and Governance ("ESG") Policy and in the Corporate Governance Statement (Principle 3).